How Dark Sector Equations of State Govern Interaction Signatures: Results and Discussions

+As clearly illustrated in Fig.~\ref{contours-3D}, $\beta$ is positively correlated with $w_{\rm de}$ but negatively correlated with $w_{\rm dm}$.
+Notably, the degeneracy between $w_{\rm de}$ and $\beta$ is the strongest for the interaction form $Q = \beta H \rho_{\text{de}}$, whereas the degeneracy between $w_{\rm dm}$ and $\beta$ is most pronounced for $Q = \beta H \rho_{\text{dm}}$.
+This dependence indicates that the interaction structure strongly impacts the resulting parameter constraints, highlighting the critical need to investigate which interaction form is most physically motivated and consistent with observational data.

-Our parameter constraints on Hubble constant demonstrate consistency with local measurements, with $H_0$ values ranging between $72.33$ and $72.81$ km/s/Mpc across all IDE scenarios, aligning with SH0ES collaboration's measurement of $73.04\pm1.04$ km/s/Mpc.
-The tight $H_0$ uncertainties ($\pm0.90-0.92$ km/s/Mpc across models) indicate that our dataset strongly constrains the current expansion rate regardless of interaction mechanism.
-Freeing the dark energy EoS consistently yields a lower $\Omega_{\rm m}$ across all interaction models, indicating a robust degeneracy where a more negative $w_{\text{de}}$ compensates for a reduced matter density.
+Our parameter constraints on the Hubble constant demonstrate consistency with local measurements, with $H_0$ values ranging between $72.33$ and $72.81$ km/s/Mpc across all IDE scenarios, aligning with the SH0ES collaboration's measurement of $73.04\pm1.04$ km/s/Mpc.
+The tight $H_0$ uncertainties indicate that the dataset can strongly constrain the current expansion rate regardless of the interaction mechanism.
+Freeing the dark energy EoS consistently yields lower $\Omega_{\rm m}$ values across all interaction models, indicating a robust degeneracy where a more negative $w_{\text{de}}$ compensates for a reduced matter density.
 In contrast, freeing the dark matter EoS shows no universal trend: $\Omega_{\rm m}$ may increase or decrease depending on the specific interaction form, highlighting the model-dependent nature of $w_{\text{dm}}$ and its complex role in balancing the cosmological energy budget.

-Having established the parameter constraints for IDE scenarios, we turn to a quantitative model comparison to assess their relative statistical support from the observational data.
-To this end, we employ the Akaike Information Criterion (AIC) and Deviance Information Criterion (DIC), which provide robust measures of model performance while penalizing excessive complexity.
-These are respectively defined as:
+Having established the parameter constraints for IDE models, we perform a model comparison using the Akaike information criterion (AIC) and deviance information criterion (DIC) to assess their statistical support from the observational data.
+These criteria balance model fit and complexity, defined as: